VA Loan Benefits

 Even better, the VA loan can be used to make minor repairs and modest improvements to an existing home.

-VA Loans Do Not Charge a Penalty for Early Payoff
+VA Mortgages Do Not Charge a Penalty for Early Payoff

 Some loans charge a penalty if the loan is paid off within a certain period, usually within the first 5 years of the loan.

-VA guidelines prohibit such a penalty.
+VA guidelines prohibit such a penalty for Veterans.
 If you decide to sell the home just a couple of years after buying, you will simply owe the outstanding balance on the home.
 Similarly, if you should come into a large sum of money like an inheritance or lottery winnings, you could also pay off the balance with no penalty.

 An Existing VA Mortgage Can Be Assumed by Another Qualified Buyer